openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/interoperability_lib.md

     export declare function addNumber(a: number, b: number): number;
     ```

-4. On the ArkTS calling side, the code should look like this:
+4. On the ArkTS calling side, the code is as follows:

     ```typescript
     // Import the Cangjie dynamic library.
-The library name should match the Cangjie package name, which must be consistent with the package name of the interoperability interface. import { addNumber } from "libohos_app_cangjie_entry.so";
+The library name should match the Cangjie package name, which must be consistent with the package name of the interoperability interface import { addNumber } from "libohos_app_cangjie_entry.so";

     // Call the Cangjie interface